linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-功能强大的wiki系统Wikijs.md

 ![Wiki.js](https://img.wiki-power.com/d/wiki-media/img/20230304195348.png)

-**Wiki.js** is a wiki documentation tool with a backend editor and management pages, featuring multi-user permission management, Markdown support, various synchronization and storage methods (such as Git sync), and more.
+**Wiki.js** is a wiki documentation tool with a backend editor and management pages, offering features like multi-user permission management, Markdown support, and various synchronization and storage methods, such as Git synchronization.

 ## Deployment (Docker Compose)

-First, create a `compose.yaml` file and paste the following content:
+To get started, create a `compose.yaml` file and paste the following contents:

 ```yaml title="compose.yaml"
 version: "3"